paritosh142/peepChat-Backend/README.md

 # peepChat

-peepChat is a feature-rich chat application frontend built with React, Redux, and Material-UI.
-This project supports both user and admin functionalities, including user management, chat management, and message management.
+The backend for peepChat is built with Express, Socket.IO, and MongoDB.
+It handles user authentication, real-time chat functionalities, and admin operations.
+This server-side application works seamlessly with the peepChat frontend, providing essential API endpoints and WebSocket connections for real-time communication.
 The application is deployed on Vercel and can be accessed [here](https://peepchat.vercel.app/).

 ## Features
 - **Real-time Communication**: Manage real-time chat and notifications using Socket.IO..